-While bonds are worth their par value when the issuer first releases them, these bonds can also go on sale in a secondary market, known as a bond market.
-Investors buy bonds from brokers, rather than the issuer.
-The secondary buyer may either sell the bond back in the bond market for a profit, or wait until the bond matures.
-Prices in the bond market can fluctuate due to movements in interest rates, changes in the bond issuer's credit rating or shifts in the general economy.
+Bonds are worth their par value when the issuer first releases them, but these bonds can also go on sale in a secondary market known as a bond market.
+Remember that investors buy bonds from brokers, rather than the issuer.
+The secondary buyer may either sell the bond back in the bond market for a profit or wait until the bond matures.
+Prices in the bond market can fluctuate due to interest rate changes and rate hikes, fluctuations in the bond issuer's credit rating or shifts in the general economy.

 Calculating the Expected Return

 The expected return on a bond can be expressed with this formula: